- Join a national non-profit organisation dedicated to conserving irreplaceable landscapes and magnificent native species!

 Bush Heritage Australia is a national non-profit organisation that buys and manages land to protect our irreplaceable landscapes and our magnificent native species so that they can be enjoyed by the current generation and generations to come.
-With 19 priority landscapes and 37 reserves under our care, we partner with First Nations people and agricultural landowners to achieve healthy country and great conservation outcomes
+With 19 priority landscapes and 42 reserves under our care, we partner with Aboriginal and Torres Strait Islander groups and agricultural landowners to achieve a healthy country and great conservation outcomes

 The benefits you will receive

-In addition to supporting the critical work of conserving unparalleled landscapes and native species, you will also receive an attractive salary of $89,000 - $109,000 inclusive of super (commensurate with skills and experience) and a range of additional benefits, including:
+In addition to supporting the critical work of conserving unparalleled landscapes and native species, you will also receive an attractive salary of $81,214 - $99,274 plus super (commensurate with skills and experience) and a range of additional benefits, including:

 - Salary Sacrificing

 - Attending conferences and events with colleagues from other states